Willie Stargell (1988)

 Birthplace: Earlsboro, Oklahoma

-Willie Stargell signed with the Pirates shortly after high school in August, 1958.
+Willie Stargell signed with the Pittsburgh Pirates shortly after high school in August, 1958.
 He started his professional baseball career in 1959 in the minor leagues.
-He spent almost four years in the minors before getting the chance to play in ten games with the Pittsburgh Pirates in 1962.
+He spent almost four years in the minors before getting the chance to play in ten games with the Pirates in 1962.

 Pittsburgh Pirates